sdelquin/homepage/content/en/portfolio.md

 - [EduCanOferta](https://github.com/sdelquin/educanoferta): Notifies about exceptional appointment offers from the Canary Islands Department of Education.
 - [EduCanNombra](https://github.com/sdelquin/educannombra): Notifies about the daily appointments from the Canary Islands Department of Education.

+## Peqes 🔗

+[peq.es](https://peq.es) is a URL shortener.
+Tired of all the restrictions/ads in existing shorteners, I created this tool to address that need.

 ## CIFutils ⚛️

 [CIFutils](https://cifutils.matraka.es) is a tool that extracts parameters from CIF (Crystallographic Information File) files.
 These are plain text files used to represent crystallographic information.